23 of the Best Bakeries in Berlin

 La Criolla Empanadas

 This snack bar is home to flavor-filled empanadas that are paired with an equally flavorful and slightly spicy red salsa.
 They’ve got great variety and everything is handmade.
-They have an equal mix of meaty and vegetarian Argentinian empanadas, with a couple vegan options.
+They have an equal mix of meaty and vegetarian Argentinian empanadas, with a couple of vegan options.
 You’ll also find great open empanadas which are super cheesy and topped with gouda, mozzarella, parmesan, and an additional topping of your choice.
 They’re so good!
-For meat eaters I recommend the Pollo Crema version and La Mediterranea is a nice plant-based option.
+For meat eaters, I recommend the Pollo Crema version and La Mediterranea is a nice plant-based option.

 Marienburger Straße 9 | Prenzlauer Berg